 Comparing the original RGPS deformation to the unfiltered deformation allows us to evaluate the impact of using a triangulation to define well-shaped triangular cells.
 As in Lindsay and Stern (2003), we observe unrealistic values for the shear and divergence rates retrieved from the RGPS deformation dataset.
 For the period 2-10 February 2007, the composite picture made from RGPS has maximum opening, closing and shear rates equal to 1.73, -6.73 and 66.47 per day, respectively.
-These extreme values arise from highly distorted cells.
+These extreme values arise from highly distorted cellsor from cells with inconsistent updates for the positions of their nodes.
 A very small fraction of the dataset is polluted by these unrealistic values, however it has a high impact on the multifractal scaling analysis, particularly when looking at the highest moment orders of the distributions.
 In Marsan et al. (2004) and Stern and Lindsay (2009), additional constraints on the initial and current size of the cells were applied and the cells with total deformation higher than 1 per day were not taken into account.
 In many other studies based on the RGPS deformation dataset, the presence and impacts of these unrealistic extreme values are simply not discussed.